kkirby/PHP-PhoneNotify-Call-Script-Generator/readme.md

 3. Native Variable Increasing

     $i++

-4. echo with variables
+4. Do/While loops

 ##What's not supported and never will be?
 1. Classes
 2. All of PHPs built in functions, for obvious reasons.
-3. Variable concatenating
+3. Variable concatenating as arguments to functions and variable assignment.

 ##What functions can I use?
 1. file\_get_contents